 The Stevenson Way only opened in May 2012 so it’s too new for us to judge.
 It’s a wilderness walk in Scotland based on the book Kidnapped by Robert Louis Stevenson.
 In Kidnapped, a boy called David is kidnapped by his uncle and put on a boat bound for America.
 But the boat shipwrecked on the island of Mull, so David travels 230 miles back to Edinburgh encountering all sorts of adventures on the way.

-The Stevenson Way starts on the west cost of Mull and passes through various places mentioned in the book – and a lot of amazing scenery – before also finishing 230 miles later in Edinburgh.
+The Stevenson Way starts on the west cost of Mull, where the hardest portion of the walking is also found, and passes through various places mentioned in the book – and a lot of amazing scenery – before also finishing 230 miles later in Edinburgh.
+You’ll pass through some sensational scenery, from the vast glistening Loch Linnhe, to the magical landscapes of Glencoe and the remote slopes of Ben Alder.

 “This is a fantastic route for those who want to get away from the way-marked trails,” says the path’s creator Ian Logan.
 “If you are an experienced hill walker, know your map and compass, are self-reliant and are seeking a challenge, then this is for you.”